gonzedge/rambling.slider/README.markdown

 There are usage examples available in the `examples/` directory.
 You might want to see `default.html`, `adaptive.html` and `flash.html`.

+## Issues

+Please submit any issue you have or any bug that you find with the slider to [the project's issues on GitHub](http://github.com/egonzalez0787/rambling.slider/issues)

 ## Features

 Among others, the new features added on top of the Nivo Slider include: